ibm-cloud-docs/discovery-data/query-parameters.md

 ```
 {: codeblock}

-Because Answer finding is enabled on only the documents and passages requested, you may want to consider requesting more documents and/or more passages per document than actually needed so the Answer finding model can be combined with more candidate documents and passages.
+Because Answer finding is enabled on only the documents and passages that are requested, consider requesting more documents and more passages per document than are needed.
+By doing so, the Answer finding model can be combined with more candidate documents and passages.
 For example, if you want to show `10` documents and `1` passage from each document, consider asking for `20` documents and up to `3` passages from each document with Answer finding.
-Answer finding will then search for answers in up to `20*3` = `60` passages and if confident that an answer was found in one of those passages, that confidence will be combined with the document and passage scores to produce a final ranking which can promote a document or passage that might otherwise have been missed.
+Answer finding searches for answers in up to `20*3` = `60` passages.
+If it's confident that an answer was found in one of the passages, the confidence score is combined with the document and passage scores to produce a final ranking, which can promote a document or passage that might otherwise be missed.

-## natural_language_query
+## `natural_language_query`
 {: #nlq}

-A natural language query enables you to perform queries expressed in natural language, as might be received from an end user in a conversational or free-text interface - for example: `IBM Watson in healthcare`.
+Use a natural language query to enter queries that are expressed in natural language, as might be received from a user in a conversational or free-text interface, such as IBM Watson Assistant.
 The parameter uses the entire input as the query text.
 It does **not** recognize operators.
 The `natural_language_query` parameter enables capabilities such as relevancy training.
-Query results will include a `confidence` score.
+Query results include a `confidence` score.
 See [confidence scores](/docs/discovery-data?topic=discovery-data-train#confidence).
 The maximum query string length for a natural language query is `2048`.

-## query
+## `query`
 {: #query}

 A query search returns all documents in your data set with full enrichments and full text in order of relevance.
 A query also excludes any documents that don't mention the query content.

-## aggregation
+## `aggregation`
 {: #aggregation}

-Aggregation queries return a count of documents matching a set of data values.
+Aggregation queries return a count of documents that match a set of data values.
 For the full list of aggregation options, see the [Aggregations table](/docs/discovery-data?topic=discovery-data-query-aggregations).

-## filter
+## `filter`
 {: #filter}

 A cacheable query that excludes any documents that don't mention the query content.
 Filter search results are **not** returned in order of relevance.